Advanced 📚

 Chatting with Alice

-).
-If you decide to remove a conversation, it will be gone forever, and neither I, Greg, nor Adam will be able to restore it.
+WARNING: If you decide to remove a conversation, it will be permanently deleted, and neither I, Greg, nor Adam will be able to restore it.

 It's recommended to keep threads short because each time you send a message, the entire conversation is sent to the language model, and you pay for all those tokens.
 Also, the model's performance gets worse when you provide it with too much information at once.